 The most important thing to keep in mind when planning your paid advertising is to diversify your paid efforts.
 Mike Burton, head of mobile engineering at Groupon, encouraged developers looking to grow their apps to explore different options: “You can get to 100,000 users with Facebook advertising.
 You can maybe get to 1,000,000 users with Facebook advertising.
 If you want to start getting beyond that, you have to diversify your networks and diversify your exchanges.
 It’s only through having a lot of different tools that you’re using can you get to the 10 million number.”

 The best way to make the most of your paid advertising is to do extensive research beforehand.
 There are many different ad platforms out there, so figure out who your target customers are, and where they are most likely to see your ads.
 Calculating your users’ lifetime value (LTV) will also be important to understanding how much you can afford to spend on advertising campaigns.
+Tools:

 User Experience and Onboarding